HumanCompatibleAI/imitation/README.md

 ```
 Tips:
   * Remove the "fast" option from the commands above to allow training run to completion.
-  * `python -m imitation.scripts.expert_demos print_config` will list Sacred script options.
+  * `python -m imitation.scripts.train_rl print_config` will list Sacred script options.
 These configuration options are documented in each script's docstrings.

 For more information on how to configure Sacred CLI options, see the [Sacred docs](https://sacred.readthedocs.io/en/stable/).